slfhstr/LXC-OperationPrivacy-VOIP/README.md

 DISCLAIMER : I am not a professional developer, and this guide is pitched at someone (me) needing a step-by-step process.

-IMPORTANT : this is **not** a substitute for the instructions at https://github.com/0perationPrivacy/voip/wiki, more of a supplement.
+IMPORTANT : this is **NOT** a substitute for the instructions at https://github.com/0perationPrivacy/voip/wiki, more of a supplement.

 - prepare LXC container
 - install mongodb
 - secure mongodb
-- clone repo
+- clone repo & build
 - configure repo
 - configure Telnyx
 - run it